CriticalMoments/CMSaasStarter/README.md

 A ready to deploy starter stack for your SaaS company!

-We used it to jump start criticalmoments.io and are making it 100% free MIT open source.
+We used it to jump start [Critical Moments](criticalmoments.io) and are making it 100% free MIT open source.

 ## Demo